ElazarK/content-docs/playbooks/Get_File_Sample_By_Hash_Generic_v2Get_File_Sample_By_Hash_Generic_v2.md

-This playbook returns a file sample correlating to a hash in the war-room using the following sub-playbooks:
+Returns a file sample correlating to a hash in the War Room using the following sub-playbooks:
 - Get File Sample By Hash - Carbon Black Enterprise Response
 - Get File Sample By Hash - Cylance Protect v2